cammarasana123/weightedConvolution2.0/README.md

 - *5 x 5* kernel: [0.05, 1], [0.5, 1.5]

 ## Test files
-The *wConv* is the class with the weighted convolution.
+The *wConv.py* is the class with the weighted convolution.

-The *learning* file implements a minimal learning model applying the weighted convolution.
+The *learning.py* file implements a minimal learning model applying the weighted convolution.

 ## Requirements
 Python, PyTorch